samhattangady/brushstrokes/README.md

 Currently very early stages.
 Results ain't great.
 Very slow.
 And lots of hardcoding. ¯\\\_(ツ)\_/¯

 Improvements:
-1. Create output in colour.
-2. Use multiple threads.
+1. Use multiple threads.
-3. Improve efficiency overall.
+2. Improve efficiency overall.
-4. Add support for triangles, circles, etc.
+3. Add support for triangles, circles, etc.
-5. Use multiple starting points for hill-climb.
+4. Use multiple starting points for hill-climb.
-6. Try out other optimisation algorithms.
+5. Try out other optimisation algorithms.
-7. Add command line arguments, and other usability improvements.
+6. Add command line arguments, and other usability improvements.